Feast: Remembering Who We Are

 And then verse 16:

-Malachi 2:16 (KJV) For the LORD, the God of Israel, saith that he hats putting away: for one covers violence with his garment, saith the LORD of hosts: therefore take heed to your spirit, that you deal not treacherously.
+Malachi 2:16 (KJV) For the LORD, the God of Israel, saith that he hates putting away: for one covers violence with his garment, saith the LORD of hosts: therefore take heed to your spirit, that you deal not treacherously.

 Malachi 2:16 (NIV) "I hate divorce," says the LORD God of Israel, "and I hate a man's covering himself with violence as well as with his garment," says the LORD Almighty.
-So guard yourself in your spirit, and do not break faith.
+So guard yourself in your spirit, and do not break faith."

 We can see from this, brethren, that God holds the institution of marriage to be of very great value!
 We should work to never let any anger, laziness, bitter habit, weakness that we possess, or anything else in this world separate us from the marriage that we have committed to.
 We should work to make the marriage work.
 And we should work to make our engagement to Jesus Christ work, as well.
 It is exceedingly important.